srivastavsanidhya2206/diabetes-prediction-ml/README.md

-# diabetes-prediction-ml
-Developed during my Summer Internship at IIT Patna, this project focuses on predicting diabetes using clinical health data.
-The workflow includes data preprocessing, feature scaling, and training an SVM-based machine learning model for accurate classification.
-The project highlights practical implementation of end-to-end machine learning pipelines.
+Diabetes Prediction using Machine Learning:

+This project was developed during my **Summer Internship at IIT Patna**.
+The objective of this project is to predict whether a person is diabetic or non-diabetic using clinical health parameters.

+The dataset was preprocessed and standardized using feature scaling, and a Support Vector Machine (SVM) model was trained and evaluated for accurate prediction.

+Technologies Used:
+- Python
+- NumPy
+- Pandas
+- Scikit-learn
+- Google Colab